 - Emergency Police Reporting Specific Procedures English

-Mayor Michael Giordano would like all residents of the Borough of North Plainfield to be assured that your local government is participating at every level of government to continue operations and provide essential services.
+Mayor Lawrence La Ronde would like all residents of the Borough of North Plainfield to be assured that your local government is participating at every level of government to continue operations and provide essential services.
 Police, Fire, Emergency Medical Services and Public Works departments will remain staffed and operational during this crisis.
-Municipal staff are still reporting to work and available by phone and email to answer question and Representatives from all municipal departments make up our Emergency Management and meet regularly to receive and share updated information to adjust response as needed.
+Municipal staff are still reporting to work and available by phone and email to answer question and representatives from all municipal departments make up our Emergency Management and meet regularly to receive and share updated information to adjust response as needed.

-All information regarding COVID-19 positive cases will be issued by our health department, the Somerset County Health Department.
+All information regarding COVID-19 positive cases is issued by our health department, the Somerset County Health Department.

-We encourage all residents when traveling outside the home for any of the approved activities under Governor Phil Murphy’s executive order to practice appropriate social distancing.
+We encourage all residents when traveling outside the home for any of the approved activities under Governor Phil Murphy’s executive orders, to practice appropriate social distancing.